Developing online education modules for the Australian Practice Nurses Association

 Approach: Larter commenced this project work with APNA in January 2014.
 Over this time our relationship has continued to flourish and grow with more online module development underway.
 We have successfully completed two modules – ‘Leadership in Action’ and ‘Population Health for Nurses in General Practice’.
 These modules required conversion of existing written resources (developed for AMLA) into online platforms.
 The aim was to convert the written resources to an interactive learning format that would ‘speak’ to nurses and provide them with opportunities to engage in activities that would encourage greater leadership in nursing and nurse led activities as well as increased population health activities in general practice to improve patient health outcomes.

-Two more modules are currently under development.
-One module ‘Optimising health as people age’ and the other module related to health literacy (yet to be titled).
+Two more modules were developed.
+One module called‘Optimising health as people age’ and the other module related to health literacy.
 The healthy ageing module supports nurses in primary health care to undertake appropriate health assessments and referral.
 The health literacy module requires the compilation of evidence based research and key information that will inform nursing practice to improve health literacy.
 That is, it will support nurses to identify ways in which they can support patients use of health information to make health decisions and access appropriate health services.

 The development of the health literacy module from ‘scratch’ has provided Larter with a new level of creativity; being able to drive (in collaboration with APNA) the direction of how nurses will engage and hopefully adopt health literacy strategies to improve health and access to health services.

-Through engagement with Larter, APNA has been able to bring important written resources to ‘life’, by offering nurses the opportunity to translate their knowledge and skills into practical strategies they can implement through the convenience of online professional development.
-This has provided APNA with the opportunity to not only expand their CPD offerings, but to continue their work in developing and expanding nurses’ various roles in primary health care.
-All modules will be accessible to APNA members in 2015 via the APNA CPD portal.
+Through engagement with Larter, APNA has was able to bring important written resources to ‘life’, by offering nurses the opportunity to translate their knowledge and skills into practical strategies they can implement through the convenience of online professional development.
+This provided APNA with the opportunity to not only expand their CPD offerings, but to continue their work in developing and expanding nurses’ various roles in primary health care.
+All modules were accessible to APNA members in 2015 via the APNA CPD portal.